-The Best Hiking Boots and Shoes for Women
+The Best Hiking Shoes and Boots for Women

-Whether you're hitting Colorado's 14ers or light trails close to home, these trail runners, light hikers, and hefty hiking boots will keep you moving.
+Whether you're hitting Colorado's 14ers or easy trails close to home, these trail runners, light hikers, and all-terrain hiking boots will keep you moving.

 If there are two times it's especially easy to overdo purchases, it's buying gear for a new sport and packing for any trip.
-So trying to find the best hiking boots in order to tackle adventure travel or weekend hikes?
+So trying to find the best hiking shoes for women in order to tackle adventure travel or weekend hikes?
 That spells trouble.
 "You could buy a different pair of shoes for every trail run, backpacking trip, and day hike — but that's not necessary," says Karsyn Ansari, an avid runner and expert from gear retailer Backcountry.com.

 Many people think that if you're going hiking, you need hiking boots — but that isn't necessarily true.
-There's a whole spectrum of hiking shoes, too, some of which might fit better with some of the lower-key activities you do, as well as prevent the roadblocks that keep you from doing them (Let's be real: a pair of hiking boots takes up like half a carry-on suitcase, so if you're planning on light hikes, you might want to opt for a pair of hiking sandals instead.)
+There's a whole spectrum of hiking shoes, some of which might be better suited for some of the lower-key activities you do, as well as prevent the roadblocks that keep you from doing them.
+(Let's be real: A pair of rugged boots takes up like half a carry-on suitcase, so if you're planning on light hikes, you might want to opt for a pair of hiking sandals instead.)

-But how do you decide on the best hiking boot for you — trail runners, light hikers, or full hiking boots?
+But how do you decide on the best hiking shoe or boot for you — trail runners, light hiking shoes, or full hiking boots?
 "The biggest things to consider when you're choosing footwear for a hike is the type of terrain you'll be traveling on and the weight you'll be carrying in your pack," says Ansari.
-(Related: These Benefits of Hiking Will Convince You to Hit the Trails)
+(P.S.
+Finish gearing up with these picks for the best hiking backpacks for women.)

-Here's a guide for which type of shoe may be best for you, along with our top picks for the best hiking boots and shoes for women.
+Here's a guide for which type of hiking shoe may be best for you, along with top picks for the best hiking shoes and boots for women.